rorywoods/rorywoods.github.io/_posts/2014-08-28-exception-with-new-ef6-project.markdown

 </defaultConnectionFactory>
 {% endhighlight %}

 Not sure how but I ended up with a SQL Server LocalDb update (VS 2013 update?
 SQL Server Data Tools?).
 This verion no longer automatically creates an instance named v*version number* (e.g. v11.0 or v12.0).
 Instead the default instance name is MSSQLLocalDb.
-This is [fixed in EF 6.1.1](https://entityframework.codeplex.com/workitem/2246).
+This is [fixed in EF 6.1.1](https://entityframework.codeplex.com/workitem/2246) but many NuGet packages (e.g. ASP.NET Identity EntityFramework) target EF 6.1.0 and you'll end up with the minimal compatible version if you don't already have EF installed.